 In the summer of 2009, the renovations at Bison Stadium continued with the completion of a new locker, which is attached to Hummel Field House.
 The addition, which covers 1,800 square feet, contains 90 state-of-the-art NFL-style open lockers with lock boxes on the top and the bottom.
 In addition, the walkway from the new locker room to Bison Stadium was paved.
 The project was completed in time to welcome the 2009 Bison football team, the largest in school history, to summer camp.

-The renovations to Bison Stadium also helped Bethany upgrade the Softball Diamond.
+The renovations to Bison Stadium also helped Bethany upgrade Bison Field, the home of the Bethany softball team.
 The top soil that was removed from the old football surface was used to level the field.
 Other improvements included the installation of a new backstop and fencing to give Bethany, 13-time PAC champions and six-time NCAA Tournament participants (including a trip to the Division III World Series in '02) a first-class venue.

 Hoag Field was originally built in 1982 and is one of the most aesthetic soccer complexes in the Eastern United States.
 The home of the 1994 men's national championship team, as well as the five-time PAC champion women's soccer program, Hoag Field has hosted numerous NCAA Tournament men's soccer matches, including the epic 1994 NCAA Quarterfinal match against US-San Diego and all three of Bethany's first round match-ups in their recent trips to the postseason.

-Hummel Field House is home to the Bethany basketball programs, as well as the Bison volleyball team.
-This arena has hosted the PAC Tournament championship victories for the Bethany men in five of the last eight years, as well as the Bison women's NCAA Tournament first round games in 2002 and 2004.
+Hummel Field House and Nutting Gymnasium are home to the Bethany basketball programs, as well as the Bison volleyball team.
+The arena has hosted PAC Tournament championship victories for the Bethany men in five of the last eight years, as well as the Bison women's NCAA Tournament first round games in 2002 and 2004.
 The Field House saw extensive renovations prior to the 2002 school year, as a new floor and bleachers were installed.
 The bleachers, which can seat up to 800, combined with a balcony area that gives standing room for up to couple hundred more, can mean an advantageous home court atmosphere for the Bison.

 The Field House is connected to the Thomas Phillips Johnson Health & Recreation Center, which was built in 1994.
 Sandwen Arena inside the Center is a multi-purpose facility, which has an indoor track around three courts that can be used for basketball, tennis or volleyball.
 The Arena is also utilized as a practice venue for all outdoor sports during inclement weather.